What is a Car Insurance Grace Period?

 - When you are late on your payment it can disrupt your future payment plan.
 Only so many days are in a month and the insurance company is required to send you a bill with so many days notice.
 Paying within your grace period every month can throw the system off leaving you with a double payment in a future month to catch you up.

-- Preferred insurance carriers may be less likely to reinstate your car insurance policy if you pay in your grace period every month.
+- Preferred insurance carriers may be less likely to reinstate your car insurance policy if you pay during your grace period every month.
 If your policy does ever lapse, you want to show you were a good client who always paid in a timely manner.
 Paying in your grace period over and over could reduce your chance of being reinstated.

-Tip: Beware of insurance carriers who allow payment in a grace period except for renewal payments and sometimes the last payment in a billing cycle.
+Beware of insurance carriers who allow payment in a grace period except for renewal payments and sometimes the last payment in a billing cycle.
 Abnormalities like this make an accidental lapse in coverage more likely.
 Know your insurance carrier's grace period rules and make sure to follow them.

 What if I have an accident during my grace period?